guzmanwolfrank/Python/Wolf Chart/readme.md

- Download the python script github file, name it and run it in command prompt:
+ Download the jupyter notebook github file, name it and run it in your IDE.
+Otherwise, use the python version of the file and run it in command prompt after naming it and saving it:  YOURFILENAME.py

-        $ python YOURFILENAME.py

 #